vivektripaathi/vivektripaathi.github.io/_posts/2024-09-11-interview-experience-smallcase.md

 ## **Final Verdict**

-On the same day as the last round, I got the call: **I was selected and offered the Backend Intern role at Smallcase!** We discussed joining dates and next steps, and I’m thrilled to share that I accepted the offer.
-On the same day of the cultural fit round, I got a call from Smallcase.
-They told me that I had been selected and we discussed things like the earliest date I could join a
+On the same day as the last round, I got the call: **I was selected and offered the Backend Intern role at Smallcase! 🥳** then we discussed joining dates and next steps, and I’m thrilled to share that I accepted the offer.